Summary

 Impact of chronic musculoskeletal conditions

 Chronic musculoskeletal conditions are large contributors to illness, pain and disability in Australia.
-The 2018 Survey of Disability, Ageing and Carers found that, of the people with disability in Australia, an estimated 13% had back problems and another 13% had arthritis as the main long-term health condition causing the disability (ABS 2019).
+The 2018 Survey of Disability, Ageing and Carers found that, of the people with disability in Australia, 13% were estimated to be living with back problems and another 13% were estimated to be living with arthritis as the main long-term health condition causing the disability (ABS 2019).

 Burden of disease

-• the musculoskeletal conditions disease group accounted for 12.8% of total disease burden (DALY); 23.1% of non-fatal burden (YLD), and 0.8% of fatal burden (YLL).
-It was the second leading disease group contributing to non-fatal burden after cancer (AIHW 2023a)
+In 2023, the musculoskeletal conditions disease group accounted for 12.8% of total disease burden (also known as disability adjusted life years or DALY), 23.1% of non-fatal burden (also known as ‘years lived with disability’ or YLD) and 0.8% of fatal burden (also known as years of life lost, or YLL).
+It was also the second leading disease group contributing to non-fatal burden after mental health conditions and substance use disorders (AIHW 2023a).

 Variation by age and sex